vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

 ## Prepare the Kubernetes Cluster

-1. Prepare kubernetes cluster
+1. Prepare Kubernetes cluster

     To complete get started, the Kubernetes cluster is required.<br>
     Vald will run on Cloud Service such as GKE, AWS.
-    In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy kubernetes tools to use.
+    In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy Kubernetes tools to use.

 ## Deploy Vald Agent Standalone on Kubernetes Cluster

-This chapter will show you how to deploy a standalone Vald Agent using Helm and run it on your kubernetes cluster. <br>
+This chapter will show you how to deploy a standalone Vald Agent using Helm and run it on your Kubernetes cluster. <br>
 This chapter uses [NGT](https://github.com/yahoojapan/ngt) as Vald Agent to perform vector insertion operation, indexing and searching operations.<br>

 1. Clone the repository